Skip to main content

 Whether benign or malignant, brain tumors shock the patients and their families when they are discovered.
 The fear is great, especially since the consequences without treatment can lead to a nervous breakdown, character changes, and finally to death.
 Often a brain tumor surgery is the best chance for healing or improvement of life quality.

-Specialists in the Field of Brain Tumor Surgery
+Specialists in Brain Tumor Surgery

 Information About the Field of Brain Tumor Surgery